Hydrodynamics of noncircular vortices in beams of light and other two-dimensional fluids: Dynamics and Tilt Evolution in Two Cases

-\subsection{Case 1: Single Off-Center Tilted Vortex Moving in a Gaussian Beam}
+\subsection{Case 1: Single Off-Center Tilted Vortex in a Gaussian Beam}

-In the absence of any tilt, a vortex placed on the side of a Gaussian beam will initially move perpendicular to its radial line~\cite{Rozas1999}, but the full trajectory not been identified, and the influence of tilt has yet to be elucidated.
-Towards this end, consider the initial state of a paraxial field constructed as the product of a vortex, placed on the x-axis at $x_0$ with initial tilt $\{\xi_i, \theta_i\}$, and a Gaussian beam of waist $w_0$ and wavenumber $k$.
-Position is nondimensionalized with $w_0/\sqrt{2}$ (in-plane) and Rayleigh length (propagation axis).
-As detailed in the Supplemental Material, convolution with the paraxial Green function is used to derive the following field as a function of position along the z-axis:
+In the absence of any tilt, a vortex placed on the side of a Gaussian beam will initially move perpendicular to its radial line~\cite{Rozas1999}, but the full trajectory has not been identified and the influence of tilt is yet to be elucidated.
+Towards this end, consider the initial state of a paraxial field constructed as the product of a vortex, placed on the $x$ axis at $x_0$ with initial tilt $\{\xi_i, \theta_i\}$, and a Gaussian beam of waist $w_0$ and wave number $k$.
+Position is nondimensionalized with $w_0/\sqrt{2}$ (inplane) and Rayleigh length (propagation axis).
+A convolution with the paraxial Green's function~\cite{FourierFresnelPaper} is used to derive the field as a function of position along the $z$ axis where

-The coupled Eq. \ref{tilt_final} and \ref{v_final} can then be solved to find two key results.
-The first is that vortex tilt does not evolve from its initial value.
-Second, vortex position is given by:
+The coupled Eq. (\ref{tilt_final}) and (\ref{v_final}) can then be solved to find two key results.
+The first is that vortex tilt does not evolve from its initial value, as confirmed by calculating both $\xi$ and $\theta$ as a function of $z$.
+Second, the vortex position is given by:

-Here Eq. \ref{v_final} has been integrated to construct this vortex trajectory.
-Here Eq. \ref{v_final} has been integrated to construct this vortex trajectory.
+Here Eq. (\ref{v_final}) has been integrated to construct this vortex trajectory.
+The result is consistent with the trajectory calculated from intersections of real and imaginary zeros of the propagated mode, confirming the validity of Eq. (\ref{tilt_final}) in this optical setting.

-Surprisingly, the calculated vortex velocity with propagation is a constant.
-Fig. \ref{fig:singlevortexcomp} shows a visual depiction of the evolving optical mode and vortex trajectory for a vortex with tilt angles $\xi=80^\circ$ and $\theta=60^\circ$, where the velocity is clearly seen to be driven by the phase and tilt$+$amplitude gradient terms in Eq. \ref{v_final}.
-Although vortex velocity remains constant, the evolution of the background field changes the relative contributions of each of these terms.
+Surprisingly, we see from Eq. (\ref{position_SVG}) that the calculated vortex velocity with propagation is a constant for this single-vortex case.
+The background field can be determined by using the vortex position from Eq. (\ref{position_SVG}), with $\xi$ and $\theta$ calculated as described in Sec. \ref{sec:tiltformalism}, and dividing out the total elliptical vortex from the paraxial field of Eq. (\ref{paraxial_SVG}).
+Figure \ref{fig:singlevortexcomp} shows a visual depiction of the evolving optical mode and vortex trajectory for a vortex with tilt angles $\xi_i=80^\circ$ and $\theta_i=60^\circ$, where the velocity is clearly seen to be driven by the phase and tilt plus amplitude gradient terms in Eq. (\ref{v_final}).
+Although the vortex velocity remains constant, the evolution of the background field changes the relative strength of the background phase and amplitude gradients such that changes in both the $x$ and $y$ components perfectly balance throughout the entire beam propagation, resulting in a constant total velocity.
+We find that this surprising constant velocity results from the equally-surprising vortex decomposition of the propagating field: The background field is a simple diverging Gaussian and changes in the amplitude and phase gradients exactly cancel.\